Department of Earth and Environmental Sciences

 American Association of Petroleum Geologists (AAPG) Grants in Aid Program

-Association for Women Geologists (AWG) Awards and Scholarships
+Association for Women Geoscientists (AWG) Awards and Scholarships

 Association of Environmental and Engineering Geologists (AEG) Scholarships and Grants

-A wide variety of grants and scholarships from $500 to $3500 are available through AEG national and sometimes through local AEG chapters. https://www.aegweb.org/page/ScholarshipsGrants
+A wide variety of grants and scholarships from $500 to $3500 are available through AEG national and sometimes through local AEG chapters.
+You might have to become a member to apply, but guess what: membership is free to students. https://www.aegfoundation.org/funds/

 Deadlines are usually near the end of January each year.